Skip to main content

 How to enlarge screens: Using Magnifier

 The Magnifier app lets you have a bit more flexibility with how you zoom in on your Windows PC screen.
 With Magnifier you can enlarge your whole screen or just parts of it.
-Here’s how to get it running and how to change its viewing options.
+When you take a screenshot in Windows 11, the zoomed section will be captured.
+Here’s how to get the Magnifier running and how to change its viewing options.

 How to run Magnifier